subsquid/docs/docs/deploy-squid/quickstart.md

 sqd logs my-new-squid@v0 -f
 ```

-or navigate to the squid page in Aquarium.
+or navigate to the squid page in Cloud.
 See the [logging page](/deploy-squid/logging) for more details on how to inspect logs.

 ## What's next?